drimov/drimov/README.md

 I'm a fullstack Developer, recently i'm focus and try to grind my skills on Kotlin/Android project

-- 💻 Currently working on a personal project with Kotlin.
+- 💻 Currently working on a personal project in Kotlin.
 - 📚 Love to learn & share thing about code.
 - 🎯 Available on market job.
 - 💬 Get it touch